 Comparison of credit cards with no balance transfer fee

-How to compare balance transfer credit cards with no fee
+How else can I compare balance transfer credit cards with no BT fee?

 - Eligible banks.
 There may be restrictions on which credit cards you can transfer your existing balance to.
-Usually you will not be allowed to balance transfer between accounts managed by the same card issuer.
+Usually you can’t balance transfer between accounts managed by the same card issuer.
+So you couldn’t transfer a balance from one Westpac card to another Westpac product for example.
 See the full list of who you can balance transfer to here.